Dialogs & Modals

 Exit confirmation: one wording, Ctrl+Q opens it, Ctrl+C bypasses it

-Quitting jackin' shows the same "Exit jackin'?" confirmation on every surface, built from one place.
-The canonical builders live in crates/jackin-tui/src/components/confirm_dialog.rs: exit_confirm_state() (the plain prompt) and exit_confirm_state_with_data_loss() (the prompt plus warning notes).
+Quitting jackin❯ shows the same "Exit jackin❯?" confirmation on every surface, built from one place.
+The canonical builders live in TermRock source: exit_confirm_state() (the plain prompt) and exit_confirm_state_with_data_loss() (the prompt plus warning notes).
 No surface hand-writes the wording.
 The host console's quit_confirm_state() delegates to exit_confirm_state(); the launch cockpit opens it as an overlay; the in-container multiplexer's render_confirm_action builds the data-loss variant for its Exit confirm.

 Ctrl+Q is the universal quit chord.
 It opens the exit confirmation on the console, the launch cockpit, and the capsule — regardless of screen or focus, since it is a control chord rather than a text character.
 The console also accepts a bare q off the main screen as a convenience, but Ctrl+Q always works.
-Default focus = No, so a reflexive Enter dismisses rather than quits.
+The plain host exit confirmation defaults focus to Yes, so Enter follows the operator's explicit quit intent; destructive data-loss confirmations still default to No.

 Ctrl+C is not a quit confirmation — it is an immediate hard exit.
 On the launch cockpit it aborts the in-progress launch at once; on the console it quits at once.
 Either way there is no dialog, and it wins even when the exit confirmation is already open.
 Ctrl+Q asks first and is reversible (No resumes); Ctrl+C does not ask.
 (In the capsule, Ctrl+C belongs to the focused agent's PTY as SIGINT and is not intercepted; quit there is Ctrl+Q.)

-Cleanup differs between the two, by design.
-Ctrl+Q (confirmed) is a graceful exit: cancellation unwinds the launch pipeline through its normal Err path, so LoadCleanup removes the half-built container, network, and volume before the process exits.
-Ctrl+C is a hard stop: the render task restores the terminal and calls process::exit immediately — it runs no cleanup and waits on no in-flight work (a slow docker build, a spawn_blocking binary download).
+Confirmed quit and Ctrl+C both exit immediately in the launch cockpit.
+In the launch cockpit, Ctrl+Q opens the confirmation, and choosing Yes is a hard stop: the terminal is restored and the process exits immediately.
+It runs no cleanup and waits on no in-flight work (a slow docker build, a spawn_blocking binary download).
+Ctrl+C bypasses the confirmation and takes the same hard-stop path.
 Any docker resources left behind are reclaimed by the next launch's gc_orphaned_resources.
-This is why Ctrl+C can never hang on a slow stage: it does not wait for anything.
+This is why these exits cannot hang on a slow stage: they do not wait for anything.

 The exit confirmation preserves the bottom chrome.
 The dialog dims only the body and centers in it; the hint row, the blank separator, and the status bar render beneath it in the usual order, so the status bar (always present in --debug, per chrome) is never hidden by the dialog.
 This is the same overlay shape every launch overlay uses.